 - CORR Web-Entry Data Form User Manual, 2015–2016

 - CORR Web-Entry Data Form Demonstration and Training Video

 The CORR board of directors is composed of representatives from the Canadian Society of Transplantation, the Canadian Society of Nephrology and other organizations, including Canadian Blood Services and the Kidney Foundation of Canada.
-Information about the CORR board is available in the supplementary information companion product of the 2016 annual release.
+Information about the CORR board is available in the supplementary information companion product to Annual Statistics on Organ Replacement in Canada.

 CIHI uses CORR data to produce

-- Annual releases (including annual reports and Quick Stats) and special Analysis in Brief reports that include statistics and in-depth studies
+- Annual releases (including annual statistics and Quick Stats) and special short reports that include statistics and in-depth studies

 - Centre-specific reports that summarize comparative provincial and pan-Canadian statistics related to patient and clinical characteristics, survival rates and graft function from participating dialysis and transplant centres

 - Centre-specific clinical measures reports that provide comprehensive clinical statistics related to hemodialysis and peritoneal dialysis follow-up.
 These reports are provided to centres submitting data to CORR.